noisy86/My_WEB/README.md

 # My_WEB
+How to start
-#cd server & npm start
+- cd server & npm start